raphael-khan/Algorithms/Algorithms/Big-O/notes2.md

 Polymorphism => The condition of occurring in several different forms. types in the same inheritance chains being able to do different things.
 Sharing behaviors / methods from the parents but also allowing its own overrides to properties and methods if needed.

+A class is a blueprint which you use to create objects.
+An object is an instance of a class - it's a concrete 'thing' that you made using a specific class.
+So, 'object' and 'instance' are the same thing, but the word 'instance' indicates the relationship of an object to its class.